-The remuneration committee submits proposals for resolution by the Board regarding salary and other terms of employment for the CEO, and follows up on and evaluates CEO performance as well as programs for variable remuneration for the Executive Management Committee.
-The remuneration committee also approves proposals regarding salaries and other terms of employment for the Executive Management Committee, as proposed by the CEO.
-The remuneration committee is, furthermore, tasked with submitting proposals regarding remuneration principles for the CEO and Executive Management Committee - proposals which are then submitted to the Board.
+The remuneration committee submits proposals for resolution by the Board regarding remuneration and other terms of employment for the Board and the Executive Management Committee.
+The remuneration committee is, furthermore, tasked with submitting proposals regarding remuneration principles for the Board and the Executive Management Committee - proposals which are then submitted to the Board.
 The application of the guidelines and relevant remuneration structures and levels within the Company is also followed up by the committee.

 The remuneration committee works on the basis of a set of "Instructions for the remuneration committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.
-The remuneration committee comprises Torgny Hellström (Chair) and Kent Hansson.
+The remuneration committee comprised Torgny Hellström (Chair) and Kent Hansson until the AGM on 23 May 2018, when Erik Fällström replaced Kent Hansson.
 The committee held five meetings during the year.